Dental Implants in St. Paul, MN

 How Dental Implants Work

 Dental implants require precise treatment planning and several steps to complete.
 Dr. Terry O’Neill will begin with an evaluation of your oral health and bone density, verifying that you are a good candidate for dental implant placement.
 If you do not have enough healthy bone to support a dental implant, bone grafting is available, so that you can still have the smile you deserve.

 Digital imaging is used to identify the ideal location for your dental implant then, the implant is surgically placed.
 Patients tolerate this treatment well and report very little discomfort, which is usually manageable with an over-the-counter pain reliever.
 If you have anxiety about your appointment, we offer sedation dentistry to help you relax.

 Integration and Healing

 Waiting is sometimes the hardest part!
 It’s natural to feel excitement about your new smile, but waiting a sufficient amount of time for your bone and your dental implant to heal is an essential part of the treatment process.
 This usually takes between 3-6 months.
-During this period of healing it is usually possible to make temporary replacement for your missing teeth.
+During this period of healing, it is usually possible to make a temporary replacement for your missing teeth.
 So, you are not without teeth.
 Full integration results in higher success rates because your dental implant will be able to withstand the force of chewing.